 The Core Web Vitals update is also coming soon.
-This update was originally going to be released in 2020, however it was pushed back to later in the Spring of this year to make it more fair and give people time to get ready.
+This update was originally going to be released in 2020, however it was pushed back to later in the Summer of this year to make it more fair and give people time to get ready.

 So, what will the new algorithms look at?

-When it comes to optimising areas of your website in preparation for this Spring, there are seven core elements to look at, which fall into the Google Core Web Vitals Update, and the Page Experience Update.
+When it comes to optimising areas of your website in preparation for this Summer, there are seven core elements to look at, which fall into the Google Core Web Vitals Update, and the Page Experience Update.

 You must make sure these areas are up to scratch: